zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 categories: cluster raspberrypi
 tags: cluster raspberrypi
 ---
-In this article we are going to install and configure the Raspbian OS on the cluster nodes.
+In this article we are going to install and configure Raspbian OS on the cluster nodes.

 I assigned the cluster nodes hostnames in the range rbpic0n[1-4] :